Motorcycle helmet in India – All in one buying guide

 How a motorcycle helmet works and what is the anatomy of a helmet

-The helmet comprises several high-quality materials, each with a clear-cut purpose, and works together to protect the head from all sorts of worse situations.
+The helmet comprises several high-quality materials, each with a clear-cut purpose.
+They work together to protect the head from all sorts of worse situations.
 Let’s check the anatomy of a helmet and how it works.

 Most helmets use polycarbonate or fibreglass, which is economical compared to Kevlar or carbon fibre.
 Premium helmets use the latter, which is the cost and protects the rider in the worst conditions.

 Every helmet has an inner shell to protect the head against physical impact when it hits the road.
-This protective inner shell is expanded polystyrene or EPS.
-EPS does the most important job of absorbing the impact force and cushioning the skull so the head stays protected.
+This protective inner shell is expanded polystyrene (EPS).
+EPS absorbs the impact force and cushions the skull to protect the head.

 The third layer is a removable soft liner that protects the face and neck against the EPS’s hard surface.
-The removable soft lining can be washed frequently and is usually made of hypoallergenic materials to prevent allergic reactions.
+The removable soft lining is washable and is usually made of hypoallergenic materials to prevent allergic reactions.

-There is also protective padding to protect the cheek and jawbones.
-It is made of a soft sponge or shock-absorbing composite materials that are great at keeping you comfortable on long rides and protecting the facial bones.
+Protective padding protects the cheek and jawbones.
+It is made of soft sponge or shock-absorbing composite materials that keep you comfortable on long rides and protect the facial bones.

 A high-quality strap is mandatory to ensure it stays on your head even during an accident.
 The release mechanism should be easy; otherwise, it will be frustrating to use

 ventilation systems allow good air flow within and outside the helmet to keep riders cool and comfortable on long rides.
-We cannot think of long rides without a good ventilation system, especially in hot conditions.
+We cannot imagine long rides without good ventilation, especially in hot conditions.

 The visor is a curved material worn above the eyes to protect them from the sun, dust, etc. They are designed to resist the normal wear and tear of an average daily ride for up and are replaceable.